-And wide-open area at the front makes it rather easy place to lepak for a hot teh tarik in the evenings.
-Plenty of oily dishes during the lunch time but if you are careful enough, you can get good, fresh fish for lunch.
+And wide-open area at the front of the restaurant makes it rather easy place to lepak for a hot teh tarik in the evenings.
+However there are plenty of oily dishes during the lunchtime but if you are careful enough in choosing the dishes, you can even get good, fresh fish for lunch.

 Restaurant No. 2

-Compared to Restaurant No. 1, this restaurant has been around longer but it has it’s share of regular customers.
-It has less choice of food but it has it’s own style and presentations.
+Compared to Restaurant No. 1, this restaurant has been around longer but it has its share of regular customers.
+It has less choice of food but it has its own style and presentations.

 I go to both restaurants on different days of the weeks and when I get bored with the other restaurants.
-Lately the Restaurant No. 1’s service has been turning to bad.
+Lately, Restaurant No. 1’s service has been turning to bad.
 You sit down and wait for someone to take your orders.
 No one comes until you call the workers several times.

-And if I go in and sit down, the staffs brings me the menu and puts on the table before I even sit down on the chair.
+And if I go in and sit down, the staffs bring me the menu and puts on the table before I even sit down on the chair.
 The food looks fresh and the drinks are served at the right temperature.
 And it is served without any delays.

 And why I raising this is because I find, more frequently, a lot of restaurants are having this – take it or leave it attitude and soon, they are run out customers and had to close shop.

 That is sad because their food and the price are great – they have a good chance to make it big but their service sucks big time.
 It does not cost much to improve on service – it does not take much to say “good morning” and “thank you”.